 - 1 inch fresh ginger peeled and minced

 - Pre-heat oven at 180˚C (350˚F) forced fan, line a tray with baking paper.

 - Peel and chop pumpkin, toss with coconut oil and roast till golden.

 - Heat coconut oil in a large pot (medium heat), then fry shallots till golden, add cumin and coriander seeds and cook for a bit longer till fragrant.

-- Add lemongrass, ginger, turmeric, chilli and kaffir leaves, cook another minute – but don’t burn!
+- Add lemongrass, ginger, garlic, turmeric, chilli and kaffir leaves, cook another minute – but don’t burn!

 - Add roasted pumpkin and stock, cover and bring to a boil, then let simmer for ten minutes.
 Add coconut milk, then turn up the heat and let it bubble away uncovered till it reduces down slightly for about 5-10 minutes.

 - Once cooked, remove from heat and let cook a little, then blend till smooth and serve with fresh coriander and a squeeze of lime.

 The thickness of the soup will vary depending on how dry/watery the pumpkin is.